 Two years later, most of the other departments are still fighting to operate with reduced budgets.
 Fear and anxiety continue to dominate … Not where Irene is.

 Let us be clear: we do not actually create a crisis, but we can obtain leverage out of a latent and existing crisis.

-This charismatic financial manager knew how to transform this general astonishment into genuine willingness to change and to improve the situation.
+This charismatic financial manager knew how to transform this general astonishment into a genuine willingness to change and to improve the situation.

-Another example: the one of the CEO who let it be known that all the divisions in the company had to become first or second on their market and if this was not the case, they would be closed down.
+Another example: the one of the CEOs who let it be known that all the divisions in the company had to become first or second on their market and if this was not the case, they would be closed down.
 He was copying a strategy that has proven successful in some sectors.
-This meant that the bar was placed very high in all the divisions and some went on to improve greatly, but it spelt closure for many others.
-For these departments, the reason was often that they could not overcome their fears and their anger, and set objectives that they felt were impossible for the executives to reach… In the end, the closure of certain business lines and the favourable repositioning of others allowed the company to improve its stock exchange rate overall.
+This meant that the bar was placed very high in all the divisions and some went on to improve greatly, but it spelled closure for many others.
+For these departments, the reason was often that they could not overcome their fears and their anger, and set objectives that they felt were impossible for the executives to reach… In the end, the closure of certain business lines and the favorable repositioning of others allowed the company to improve its stock exchange rate overall.

 4 very dangerous errors

-Example: an article appears which highlights the company’s very poor performance.
+For example: an article appears which highlights the company’s very poor performance.
 The owner is informed 2 weeks before publication, but instead of killing the story or issuing an internal warning, he chooses to do nothing.
 Instead of motivating people to change, the publication of the article petrified them because they were afraid to make things worse instead of better by making decisions in haste.

 Without a plan, a crisis will worsen your situation